Bringing Some Color to the Table!

 In both of your microwave safe bowls pour a 1/2 cup of water, microwave each for about 1 1/2-2 minutes, separately.
 Carefully remove each bowl and stir in half of a 3 oz. jello packet into each bowl until dissolved.
 In one of your bowls add 1/3 cup of whipped topping, stirring until mixed thoroughly.

 Next I took my syringe and measured out 10 ml from the portion mixed with the whipped topping and pushed it into my eggs.
-I put the natural jello mixture into microwave (just to sit out of the way) and put the eggs into the fridge.
-After about 30 minutes they were set, maybe 45 at the most and I repeated the process with the natural (non-whipped topping portion) jello mixture and placed the eggs into the fridge.
+I put the non-whipped cream jello mixture into microwave (just to sit out of the way) and put the eggs into the fridge.
+After about 30 minutes they were set, maybe 45 at the most and I repeated the process with the natural non-whipped topping portion jello mixture and placed the eggs into the fridge.
 I cleaned up my mess and repeated the process 5 more times with the other colors.

 I actually got done late and let the last layer sit overnight, so they were super set.
-Like the eggs above I was very careful to remove the “mold” and had to run them under warm water, however, I still managed to only get 6 out of 12 to stay together, some turned out like the picture to the left.
+Like the eggs above, I was very careful to remove the “mold” and had to run them under warm water, however, I still managed to only get 6 out of 12 to stay together, some turned out like the picture to the here.
+They just seperated!

-I thought they were awesome and my kids did too, except, even the ones that stayed together long enough for the picture and to be plated, which was right away, for the kids to eat, started to fall apart before much eating started.
-This could not be plated at a gathering for long times, perhaps in the fridge, but given the time taken, I don’t think I will make them again.
+I thought they were awesome and my kids did too, except, even the ones that stayed together long enough for the picture, started to fall apart before much eating started.
+This could not be plated at a gathering for long times, perhaps they could be plated, put in the fridge, and given at the desired time… but given the time taken, I don’t think I will make them again.

 It was worth the try though and maybe you might have more luck, I will stick to my Angeled eggs!
 For more Easter ideas click here.